alexandrastna/AI-for-ESG/README.md

 ### ⚙️ Running on GPU to Save Time (and Money)

 Running transformer models is computationally intensive.
-Fortunately, Google Colab occasionally offers **free GPU access**.
+Fortunately, Google Colab occasionally offers **free GPU access** (NVIDIA T4, 16 GB VRAM).
 I was able to access a GPU for this classification step, which brought the total runtime down to just over **1 hour**.

 Without GPU, this task would likely take several **hours or even days**, depending on hardware.
 However, after using the GPU for one full classification session, it became unavailable for the rest of the day — highlighting the **budgetary and infrastructural constraints** of this kind of academic project.